donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 And if you trust any of them your stupid.
 The evidence of there evil is in there works.

-They seem to be nice people screw there fakeness, look at there works.
+They seem to be nice people; "screw there fakeness", look at there works.
 There hearts full of evil deads.

 I'd be nice to if I was getting a free ride off someone elses money's.
 As they stab us in the back.